The Vinyl Rule of Retirement: Plan for Two Sides in Your Next Act

 Side A: The active, adventurous retirement years

-An Allianz survey found that the top aspirations for retirement are to “pursue new hobbies” and “find new adventures.”
+The top aspirations for people contemplating retirement are to "pursue new hobbies" and "find new adventures," according to an Allianz survey.
 For many, that happens during the first decade.

 "This is when people check off the bucket-list items they’ve been dreaming about their whole lives," says Jacob Martin, CFP® and financial adviser at Keeler & Nadler Family Wealth.
 "I often see clients move to a new city, travel the world and generally make the most of their physical health while they still can."